By:

 8. Seychelles

-Seychelles, a string of 115 islands in the Indian Ocean, is home to gorgeous coral reefs that host over 1,000 species of fish, plus sea turtles and other exotic marine animals.
+Seychelles, a string of 115 islands in the Indian Ocean, is home to gorgeous coral reefs that are home to over 1,000 species of fish, plus sea turtles and other exotic marine animals.
 Visitors to Seychelles can immerse themselves in this isolated underwater world through snorkeling, diving, and other water activities.
 From the comfort of a boat, you can explore the beautiful reefs, taking in the rainbow of colors and the sounds of the ocean.
 If you plan a vacation here, visit the Aldabra Atoll, a UNESCO World Heritage Site and home to a large population of giant tortoises!

 9. Raja Ampat, Indonesia

-Raja Ampat, located off the coast of Western Papua in Indonesia, is a tropical paradise of over 1,500 islands and home to over 1,600 species of fish and 75% of the world’s known coral species (plus the famous mantis shrimp!).
+Raja Ampat, located off the coast of Western Papua in Indonesia, is comprised of over 1,500 islands and home to over 1,600 species of fish and 75% of the world’s known coral species (plus the famous mantis shrimp!).
 Relatively untouched and incredibly biodiverse, this area is easily accessible from the shore if you want to see some of the most pristine coral reefs on the planet.
 If you want to go island hopping, visiting these Indonesian islands should be on your list.

 10. Fiji